cirias/myvpn/test/README.md

   The test program relies on:
   * Docker
   * Wireshark
-  And it only supports Linux operating system.
+  * Only supports Linux operating system.

 ##How to run
   In the test directory, please follow below steps: